Obsessive Compulsive Disorder

 - Medication

 One or any combination of the above may be the best approach for a patient.
 ERP is a type of CBT and involves careful and systematic exposure to triggers done in tandem with talk therapy.
-An ERP patient might be asked to not perform a ritual, after a time.
+An ERP patient might be asked to resist engaging in their compulsion in ways that gradually become more challenging.

 Talk therapy alone is not always successful with OCD.
-Some patients may also need the help of a psychiatrist, who can prescribe medication.
+Some patients may also need the help of a psychiatric clinician, who can prescribe medication.

 Medications commonly used to treat OCD include: